jp19126/QuantumControl_HiQ/README.md

-# Quantum Control on the HiQ platform
+# Quantum Control series based on the HiQ platform
 This repository features various kinds of quantum control problems.
 Most of the work contribute to LIU Baojie, PhD student in Professor Man-Hong Yung's group, Department of Physics, Southern University of Science and Technology.
 These codes aims to be run on the HiQ platform by Huawei.

 # Contents